MirAnalysis/Google-Data-Analytics-Case-Study/Recommendations.md

-## Recommendations
+# Recommendations
 Key strategies:

-1. Market the features that Bellabeat offers which Fitbit users are already using.
+## 1. Market the features that Bellabeat offers which Fitbit users are already using.

  * Expand on the options to track physical activity with specific exercises tracking and coaching memberships for new workout plans.